Chief of Defence (Netherlands)

-The Chief of Defence (Commandant der Strijdkrachten, CDS) is the highest-ranking military officer in the Armed forces of the Netherlands and is the principal military advisor to the Minister of Defence.
-On behalf of the Minister of Defence, he is responsible for operational policy, strategic planning and for preparing and executing military operations carried out by the Armed forces.
-The Chief of Defence is in charge of the central staff and is the direct commanding officer of all the commanders of the branches of the Armed forces.
-In this capacity the Chief of Defence directs all the activities of the Royal Netherlands Army, the Royal Netherlands Navy and Royal Netherlands Air Force.
-He is also in charge of the Royal Netherlands Marechaussee, when it is operating under the responsibility of the Minister of Defence.
+The Chief of Defence (Commandant der Strijdkrachten, CDS) is the highest-ranking officer in the Netherlands Armed Forces and is the principal military advisor to the minister of defence.
+On behalf of the minister of defence, he is responsible for operational policy, strategic planning and for preparing and executing military operations carried out by the armed forces.
+The chief of defence is in charge of the central staff and is the direct commanding officer of all the commanders of the branches of the armed forces.
+In this capacity, the chief of defence directs all the activities of the Royal Netherlands Army, the Royal Netherlands Navy and Royal Netherlands Air and Space Force.
+He is also in charge of the Royal Netherlands Marechaussee, when it is operating under the guise of the minister of defence.